realies/soundcloud-sync/README.md

 ```
 yarn start realies mylikesfolder
 ```
-If no repository folder is set, a `music` subfolder is created.
-Running the script subsequently adds newer files.
+If no likes folder is set, a `music` subfolder is created.
+Running the script subsequently adds missing files.